When you are looking for nameplates, you are faced with a series of choices. You have to select the sizing, shape, design, process, and material.

 - Cable Ties

 Choosing the right material boils down to usage, environment, and preferences/requirements.

-- What are you using the tags for?
+- What are you using the nameplates for?

 - How are the conditions they have to hold up in?